*Updated by Charlotte October 2024*

 1876 - Advertised facilities include the coffee room, billiards, an omnibus to meet every train, close and open carriages for hire, and private "apartments" available for family hire.
 3 minutes walk from the river (fairly quick walkers only!!)

 1883 - Susan West/Langley.
 2. John Langley.
 Sadly Susan committed suicide in this year, travelling to Bridport Harbour to do so.
 (She was born in Somerset) She told the landlady of the boarding house she stayed in that she had suffered head pain since a blow to the head occasioned by a fall from a dog cart.
 She said she wished to have a few days holiday because of this period of ill health and bought with her just a small bag.
-She had recently remarried to John Langley according to local newspaper reports but gave her name as West (that of her first husband) at her lodgings.
+She had recently remarried to John Langley but according to local newspaper reports she gave her name as West (that of her first husband) at her lodgings.
+A full post on Susan is available here

 1885 - John Langley died in the garden at the back of the Crown, after falling from a ladder while pruning a wall trained fruit tree.
-Age 59 or 60 depending on which report you read.
+A biography of John and his son are available here

 1886 - Lease went up for sale and it includes the town hall, but no immediate takers.
 At this point the Crown has 18 bedrooms and 3 private sitting rooms on offer.